Contributing to jQuery Foundation Web Sites

 1. Fork the contribute.jquery.org repository on GitHub by clicking the "Fork" button.

-2. Clone your forked repository to wherever you'd like, but not inside of your WordPress and jquery-wp-content directories. -- git clone https://github.com/YourUsername/contribute.jquery.org.git
+2. Clone your forked repository on your machine wherever you'd like (just not inside of your WordPress or jquery-wp-content directories).

-7. Edit config.json to use the URL, username, and password for your local WordPress network.
-If you're using the Vagrant setup, then the URL is http://vagrant.contribute.jquery.org.
+7. Edit config.json to use the URL, username, and password for your local WordPress.

 8. Build and deploy the files to your local WordPress -- grunt deploy